roc-lang/roc/FAQ.md

 _Since this is a FAQ answer, I'm going to assume familiarity with higher-kinded types and higher-rank types instead of including a primer on them._

-A valuable aspect of Roc's type system is that it has [principal](https://en.wikipedia.org/wiki/Principal_type) type inference.
+A valuable aspect of Roc's type system is that it has decidable [principal](https://en.wikipedia.org/wiki/Principal_type) type inference.
 This means that:

 * At compile time, Roc can correctly infer the types for every expression in a program, even if you don't annotate any of the types.
 * This inference always infers the most general type possible; you couldn't possibly add a valid type annotation that would make the type more flexible than the one that Roc would infer if you deleted the annotation.

-It's been proven that any type system which supports either [higher-kinded polymorphism](https://www.cl.cam.ac.uk/~jdy22/papers/lightweight-higher-kinded-polymorphism.pdf) or [arbitrary-rank types](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/putting.pdf) cannot have principal type inference.
-With either of those features in the language, there will be situations where the compiler reports an error that can only be fixed by the programmer adding a type annotation.
+It's been proven that any type system which supports either [higher-kinded polymorphism](https://www.cl.cam.ac.uk/~jdy22/papers/lightweight-higher-kinded-polymorphism.pdf) or [arbitrary-rank types](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/putting.pdf) cannot have decidable principal type inference.
+With either of those features in the language, there will be situations where the compiler would be unable to infer a type—and you'd have to write a type annotation.
 This also means there would be situations where the editor would not be able to reliably tell you the type of part of your program, unlike today where it can accurately tell you the type of anything, even if you have no type annotations in your entire code base.